Skip to main content

 External Research Assistantships

-SkyMedAI is a boutique consulting firm helping visionary companies harness AI to drive success and redefine the future of medicine in the Gen Alpha era and beyond.
+SkyMedAI is a boutique consulting firm helping visionary companies harness AI to drive success and redefine the future of medicine in the Gen Alpha era and beyond with a goal of future-proofing companies for the era of human-AI collaboration.

 Bentley Community